bytebase/bytebase.com-old/content/blog/cncf-landscape.md

 ## Bytebase Introduction

 Bytebase is an all-in-one database development tool for developers and DBAs, integrating SQL review, database change and query, versioning, and rollback.
-Bytebase currently supports MySQL, PostgreSQL, TiDB, ClickHouse, Snowflake, and also supports GitOps workflow with native GitLab, GitHub integration.
+Bytebase currently supports MySQL, PostgreSQL, TiDB, ClickHouse, Snowflake, and also supports GitOps workflow with native GitLab, and GitHub integration.
 The code is fully open sourced at https://github.com/bytebase/bytebase.

 ## CNCF Introduction